ERPI-UL/helpxr-instructor-acceptability/README.md

 * Alaa Hassan

 ## Details
 This experimentation involved 14 persons in a 6-step process.
-Among these 6 steps, this analysis consider the step 2 and 6.
+Among these 6 steps, this analysis considers steps 2 and 6.
 ![experimentation process schema](docs/Process2.png)
-* The step two consited to collect demographic data and pass a Greek Computer Attitude Scale [(Roussos, 2017)](http://doi.org/10.1016/j.chb.2004.10.027) to every participant.
-Although the survey was done in french, metadata concerning questions are avaialbe in [french](/step2-GCASSurvey/step2-metadata-FR.csv) and in [english](/step2-GCASSurvey/step2-metadata-EN.csv), an export of the questionnaire done with limesurvey is also alvailable the step2 folder : [here](/step2-GCASSurvey/step2-GCASSurvey-backup.lss)
+* Step two involved collecting demographic data and administering the Greek Computer Attitude Scale [(Roussos, 2017)](http://doi.org/10.1016/j.chb.2004.10.027) to every participant.
+Although the survey was conducted in French, metadata concerning the questions are avaialbe in [French](/step2-GCASSurvey/step2-metadata-FR.csv) and in [English](/step2-GCASSurvey/step2-metadata-EN.csv).
+An export of the questionnaire created with LimeSurvey is also available in the step2 folder [here](/step2-GCASSurvey/step2-GCASSurvey-backup.lss)
-* The step six consited to evaluate the UTAUT2 [(Venkatesh et al., 2012)](http://doi.org/10.2307/41410412) score for each participant.
-QUestions was ine french but metada are available both in [french](/step6-UTAUT2/step6-metadata-EN.csv) and in [english](/step6-UTAUT2/step6-metadata-FR.csv).
-An export of the limesurvey questionnaire with is also alvailable the step6 folder: [here](/step6-UTAUT2/step6-UTAUT2-limesurvey_survey_backup.lss).
+* Step six involved evaluating the UTAUT2 [(Venkatesh et al., 2012)](http://doi.org/10.2307/41410412) scores for each participant.
+The questions were in French, but metadata are available in both [French](/step6-UTAUT2/step6-metadata-EN.csv) and in [English](/step6-UTAUT2/step6-metadata-FR.csv).
+An export of the LimeSurvey questionnaire is also alvailable the step6 folder: [here](/step6-UTAUT2/step6-UTAUT2-limesurvey_survey_backup.lss).

 ## Reproduce the analysis